9 Google Sheets Tips for Turning Exported Data Into a Great Report

 Your data’s in Google Sheets and you didn’t even have to do any manual work.
 Nicely done!
 But now that it’s in there, what are you going to do with it?
-If you’re stuck staring at a wall of text or numbers, there are some quick things you can do to turn your raw data export into a strong report.
+If you’re stuck staring at a wall of messy data, there are some quick things you can do to turn your raw data export into a strong report.
 That’s where these Google Sheets tips come in.

 For these tips, we’ll be working with a spreadsheet full of data exported from a Trello board with Unito.
 Curious how that works?
 Check out our full guide to doing that here.